I don’t want to use this blog for running comments on the news. But I want to note three things today.

-Meanwhile, in the New York Review of Books, Joe Penney reports that Josh Williams, a young Black Lives Matter activist from Ferguson, Missouri received eight years in prison for “arson, burglary, and theft”—operationalized as “lighting a garbage can on fire while protesting the police killing of another black man.”
+Meanwhile, in the New York Review of Books, Joe Penney reports that Josh Williams, a Black Lives Matter (BLM) activist from Ferguson, Missouri received eight years in prison for “arson, burglary, and theft”—operationalized as “lighting a garbage can on fire while protesting the police killing of another black man.”

 Yes, this seems, at least on its face, to be “double Manafort” for setting a fire in a garbage can.

-I have been thinking about Bob Dylan lately, and have cited him before on this blog to comment on the criminal Mr. Trump’s pardon of the sadistic Sheriff Joe Arpaio. (“You who philosophize disgrace/And criticize all fears/Bury the rag deep in your face/Now’s the time for your tears.”)
-Today I will give Dylan’s lines from his song “Hurricane” the last word.
-The above cases are not about framing (as Ruben Carter’s case was in Dylan’s song) but you will get the point:
+I have cited Bob Dylan before on this blog to comment on the criminal Mr. Trump’s pardon of the sadistic Sheriff Joe Arpaio. (“You who philosophize disgrace/And criticize all fears/Bury the rag deep in your face/Now’s the time for your tears.”)
+Today I will give Dylan’s song “Hurricane” the last word.
+The above cases are not about being framed (as Rubin Carter’s case was in Dylan’s song) but you will get the point:

 “All the criminals in their coats and their ties/Are free to drink martinis and watch the sun rise.”
-Meanwhile Carter is jailed.
+[Meanwhile Carter is in jail.]
 “To see him obviously framed/Can’t help but make you feel ashamed/To live in a land where justice is a game.”